vue-modeler/model/README.md

 A state management library based on models for [VUE.js.](VUE.js.)
 The extremely simple API serves single purpose — creating models.
 It preserves types, supports OOP, DRY, and SOLID principles.

-Try it out!
-Level up your development process.

 ---

 ### Key Features